itb-sps/csl/README.md

 ## Feedback

-If you have feedback and suggestions about this CSL and/or its documentation, please [post an issue here](https://github.com/itb-sps/csl/issues).
+If you have feedback and suggestions about this CSL and/or its documentation, please [post an issue here](https://github.com/itb-sps/csl/issues) or email [hendy@hendyirawan.com](mailto:hendy@hendyirawan.com).